egberts/vim-syntax-nftables/test/README.tests.md

-This README covers the 'tests' subdirectory.
+This README covers the 'test' subdirectory.

 Notable subdirectories are: